darchr/gem5art/docs/tutorials/parsec-tutorial.md

 ## Introduction

-In this tutorial, we will use gem5art to create a disk image for PARSEC benchmarks ([PARSEC](https://parsec.cs.princeton.edu/)) and then run these benchmarks using gem5.
+In this tutorial, we will use gem5art to create a disk image for PARSEC benchmarks ([PARSEC](https://dl.acm.org/doi/10.1145/1454115.1454128)) and then run the benchmarks using gem5.
 PARSEC is mainly designed to represent the applications that require vast amount of shared-memory.

 Following are their details: